Stay a While

 "Stay a While" is a song recorded by the Belgian-Greek duo Dimitri Vegas & Like Mike.
 The single is a summer song which has the vocals from Like Mike, been the second single, after Higher Place, performed by him.
 The song became a hit in Belgium, reaching the 3rd position in Ultratop 50.

 Music video

-A music video for the single was upload on the duo's YouTube channel at a total length of three minutes and fifty-six seconds.
+A music video for the single was uploaded on the duo's YouTube channel at a total length of three minutes and fifty-six seconds.